 Valence Life Sciences

-Valence Life Sciences is a venture capital firm based in New York, established in 2012, that focuses on late-stage investments in the life sciences sector.
-The firm specializes in investing in private and micro-cap public companies involved in drug development and clinical research.
-With a strong track record in late-stage investing, Valence Life Sciences leverages over 25 years of experience in evaluating management teams and clinical development strategies to identify promising opportunities within the biotechnology and pharmaceutical industries.
+Valence Life Sciences, established in 2012 and headquartered in New York, is a venture capital firm specializing in late-stage investments within the life sciences sector.
+The firm focuses on private and micro-cap public drug and clinical development companies across the United States, bringing over 25 years of collective experience in assessing management teams and clinical development plans.

 Jay Cecil